UCSD-ECEMAE-148/winter-2023-final-project-team-9/README.md

 ### Part 3: Facial Recognition

 The robot will be equipped with a facial recognition system, using a webcam, that will allow it to identify individuals and personalize interactions.
 Once it recognizes the right person, the delivery box will open.
+The facial recognition software uses a simple python import of facial_recognition.
+In the facial_recognition library all we do is use openCV to capture images for the frames and use facial_recognitions "matching" function to to add a box around the persons face.
+In our case when this value is detected over an interval then a true value is then sent to the box to open.

 <img src="img/face.png" alt="Facial Recognization" width=40% height=40%>

 ### Part 4: Spatial Detection with DepthAI

+Utilizing Depthai's pipeline system we take their spatial location pipeline to simply calculate the distance of individual from the camera.
+The
+Object detection pipeline detects a person and creates a bounded box, then with the x and y coordinates from the bounded box we can pinpoint where we want the camera to point.
+After these coordinates are gathered the z location is stored in a circular list.
+This is because the bounded box and tracker of object distance aren't always in sync so some erroneous values are given.
+Once we have around 50 samples then we take the average to get a good idea of what the distance of the person from the car is.
+Finally we utilize pyvescs set_rpm() features to give out a more smooth acceleration system.
+So, basically if you're far away the robot will speed up and slow down as it moves closer to you.

 ## Gantt Chart